gravi-ctrl/homelab-blueprint/README.md

 If the server is wiped, follow this order to restore functionality.

-*   For the `git clone..` to work, you need to restore the github keys first, which are included in the `docker-stacks-DATE.tar.zst` backup.
+*   For the `git clone` to work, you need to restore the github keys first, which are included in the `docker-stacks-DATE.tar.zst` backup.
 *   After restoring the keys, make sure to do the following:
     *   `chmod 700 ~/.ssh`.
     *   `chmod 600 ~/.ssh/id_*`.